wanasit/kotori/README.md

 tokenizer.tokenize("お寿司が食べたい。")
 ```

+Note: [Sudachi](https://github.com/WorksApplications/Sudachi) dictionaries and plugins support are under development.

 ### Performance

 Kotori is heavily inspired by [Kuromoji](https://github.com/atilika/kuromoji) and [Sudachi](https://github.com/WorksApplications/Sudachi),
-but its tokenization is optimized to be faster than other JVM-based tokenizers (based-on our unfair benchmark).
+but its tokenization is even faster than other JVM-based tokenizers (based-on our *probably unfair* benchmark).

 The following is statistic from tokenizing Japanese sentences from [Tatoeba](https://tatoeba.org/eng/)
 (193,898 sentences entries, 3,561,854 total characters) on Macbook Pro 2020 (2.4 GHz 8-Core Intel Core i9).